IBM/nodejs-in-notebooks/README.md

    ![create_nodebook](/notebooks/images/new_notebook_custom_environment.png)

 Follow the notebook instructions.
-> You should be able to run all cells without making any changes.
+> You should be able to run all cells one at a time without making any changes.
+Do not use run all.

 ***
 <a name="real_world"></a>